daalgi/my-site/posts/About.md

 # About

-I'm a civil structural engineer by profession, and a software developer enthusiast.
+I'm a civil structural engineer by profession, but a software developer by passion.